mpaktiti/blog/content/blog/hello-world/index.md

 description: "This is Maria"
 ---

 Hey there.
 My name is Maria.
-I live in Greece and work remotely as a software engineer.
+I split my time between Greece and Mexico and work remotely as a software engineer.

 I haven't decided yet if I am a software engineer who likes writing or a writer who likes software engineering.